klakegg/docker-hugo/changelog/NEXT.md

 ## Fixes

-* Folders `/src` and `/target` is now writable for all to support using non-root user.
+* Folders `/src` and `/target` are now writable for all to support using non-root user.

 ## Updates: